The Loss of Our Cat, Nala.

 I suppose my first official blog post should catch you up to speed on where I’ve been.
 Many of my closest friends don’t even know the answer to this question.
 2018 was a very private year for me.
 It housed the absolute best day of my life and also some of the worst.
+This blog post is Part 1 of 3.
+Click here to read Part 2 and Part 3.

 I think (chronologically), therefore I am (going to write chronologically)….